Academic Catalog 2025-2026

 Graduation with Honors

-Undergraduate majors are eligible to graduate with honors in Liberal Studies if they meet the following criteria:
+Undergraduate majors are eligible to graduate with honors in Liberal Studies (honors in the major) if they meet the following criteria:

 1. Complete a minimum of 36 units in residence at CSU Dominguez Hills.